tomerfiliba/tomerfiliba.github.io/blog/_posts/2018-08-26-concurrent-queues.md

 Second, we need to discuss the nature of the *items* in the queue.
 Many queues are *templated* on an arbitrary item-type, which may very well be quite big.
 I claim an `intptr_t/void*` is all you ever need to push and pop.
 In the case of multiple threads, which all share the same address space, you can simply pass pointers to objects.
 In the case of multiple processes, which have different address spaces, you can pass indices to an array of elements/offsets into a shared-memory arena.
 This observation is important since it allows us to work in 8-byte-aligned QWORDs, which are inherently atomic (at least on x86-64).

 Third, we'll need an invalid value.
 A natural such value is `null` if we're talking about `void*` items, or maybe `MAP_FAILED` (which is `(void*)-1`); it doesn't really matter.
 Since we're using pointers/indices/offsets and not arbitrary data types, we can safely sacrifice one value from the 64-bit range.

+Last but not least, the queue I need doesn't have to sleep in the kernel; I'm perfectly content with it spinning in usermode until there's room to push (the queue can be large enough to ensure such stalls are extremely rare); popping, on the other hand, must return immediately should the queue be empty.
+Putting the thread to sleep is possible of course, but out of the scope of this discussion.

 ## A Simple Queue ##